 The Department of Microbiology and Molecular Biology offers two degrees: Microbiology and Molecular Biology—MS, and Microbiology and Molecular Biology—PhD.
 Typically there are about thirty graduate students in the department at any time.
 Approximately one half are PhD students and the rest are M.S. students.
 Average times in the programs are about two years for an MS degree, about three years beyond a master’s for the PhD degree, and about five years for the PhD, going directly from the bachelor’s without the master’s degree.

-Graduate Coordinator: Joel Griffitts
+Department Chair: Joel Griffitts

 Electron Optics Laboratory.
 Researchers can accomplish all standard electron optics procedures.
 The laboratory has transmission and scanning electron microscopes equipped with X-ray microanalysis capabilities, plus accessory equipment for freeze-fracture, freeze-drying, and necessary support facilities, including confocal laser scan microscopy.

 Research Instrumentation Core (RIC) Facility.
 The RIC houses specialized equipment for use by researchers at BYU.
 It is equipped with a flow cytometer analyzer and sorter, imaging systems for gels and blots, high-speed centrifuge, plate readers for fluorescence, luminescence, absorbance and radioactivity detection, fluorescent microscope with digital imaging capacity, nanodrop spectrophotometer, microarray scanner, and gas chromatography microbial identification system.